au-ts/lionsos_docs/content/docs/use/language_support.md

 ## Rust

-Rust is becoming popular within the embedded space and with the recent [first-class Rust support to seL4] (https://github.com/seL4/rust-sel4) we have started to experiment with Rust but do not yet have any components written in Rust.
+Rust is becoming popular within the embedded space and with the recent [first-class Rust support for seL4](https://github.com/seL4/rust-sel4) we have started to experiment with Rust but do not yet have any components written in Rust.
 This is something on our roadmap though.